WillChan9/WillChan9.github.io/content/publication/hopper/index.md

 ---
-title: 'Design and Characterization of a Pneumatic Tunable-Stiffness Bellows Actuator'
+title: 'Tunable Stiffness for Energy-Efficient Vertical Hopping in a Monopedal Robot Across Varying Ground Profiles'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
   - Jun Kwon
+  - Kefan Wu
   - Wei-Hsi Chen
-  - Cynthia Sung

 # Author notes (optional)
 # author_notes: